Yandex Cloud

 Header Description

-Authorization Any request to the Yandex Object Storage must be authorized.
+Authorization Any request to Yandex Object Storage must be authorized.

-You must use it together with the Date or X-Amz-Date header.
+This header must be used with either the Date or X-Amz-Date header.

-Learn more about authorization methods in the respective guides.
+Learn about authorization methods in the respective guides.

 Cache-Control Directives for caching data according to RFC 2616.

-Content-Disposition Name under which Object Storage will suggest to save the object as a file when downloaded, which is compliant with RFC 2616.
+Content-Disposition Name under which Object Storage will suggest to save the object as a file when downloaded.
+Compliant with RFC 2616.

 Content-Encoding Defines the content encoding according to RFC 2616.

-Content-Length Length of the request body (without headers) according to RFC 2616.
+Content-Length Length of the request body (without headers) in compliance with RFC 2616.

-This header is required for all requests that send data to Object Storage, e.g., when uploading an object.
+This header is required for all requests that send to Object Storage any data, e.g., when uploading an object.

 Content-Type Data type in the request, e.g., text/html.
 For more information about data types, see the Media type Wikipedia article.